Office of Operations Freight Management and Operations

 Federal Highway Administration (FHWA) Freight Mobility Trends: Truck Hours of Delay

-The following table lists the top Interstate bottlenecks and congested corridors in the U.S. based on Annual Truck Hours of Delay per Mile from 2021.
-The U.S. Federal Highway Administration (FHWA) used the Freight Mobility Trends tool with data from the National Performance Management Research Data Set (NPMRDS) to develop the list (https://npmrds.ritis.org).
+The following table lists the top Interstate bottlenecks and congested corridors in the U.S. based upon Annual Truck Hours of Delay per Mile from 2021.
+The U.S. Federal Highway Administration (FHWA) used the Freight Mobility Trends (FMT) tool with data from the National Performance Management Research Data Set (NPMRDS) (https://npmrds.ritis.org) to develop the list.

 Annual Truck Hours of Delay per Mile is calculated for each Interstate segment using the 2021 NPMRDS travel time data as follows: